Please ensure Javascript is enabled for purposes of website accessibility Askew Lecture Series | University of West Florida

 The Askew Lecture Series is a downtown community talk on current political issues and public policy topics.
 The lecture honors the legacy of the late Governor of Florida, Reubin O’D. Askew, the department’s namesake.
 Governor Askew was known for tackling vital public policy issues of the day and as a champion of civic engagement in politics.
 Each lecture brings in a renowned scholar to discuss a contemporary topic with a member of the UWF faculty from the department.

-April 1 | After Liberalism - Patrick J. Deneen
+April 1, 2024 | After Liberalism - Patrick J. Deneen

-This installment of the Experience UWF Downtown Lecture Series is sponsored by the College of Arts, Social Sciences and Humanities, the Reubin O’D. Askew Department of Government, the John C. Pace Symposium Series, the Askew Lecture Series, and the Panhandle Tiger Bay Club.
+This installment of the Experience UWF Downtown Lecture Series was sponsored by the College of Arts, Social Sciences and Humanities, the Reubin O’D. Askew Department of Government, the John C. Pace Symposium Series, the Askew Lecture Series, and the Panhandle Tiger Bay Club.

 *The Askew Lecture Series is a downtown community talk on current political issues and public policy topics.
 The lecture honors the legacy of the late Governor of Florida, Reubin O’D. Askew, the department’s namesake.
 Governor Askew was a champion of civic engagement known for tackling vital public policy issues of the day.